 Updated: December 6.
 2019.

-Although marijuana, often referred to as cannabis, remains illegal in the majority of US states and at the federal level, recent Missouri marijuana laws have allowed both medical and recreational marijuana users to possess the drug without significant legal consequences, but the drug still remains a misdemeanor for non-medical use.
-Read on for an in-depth guide to Missouri marijuana laws from the trusted attorneys at the Missouri DWI & Criminal Law Center.
+Although marijuana, often referred to as cannabis, remains illegal in the majority of US states and at the federal level, recent laws have allowed both medical and recreational marijuana users to possess the drug without significant legal consequences.
+But the drug still remains a misdemeanor for non-medical use.
+Read on for an in-depth guide to marijuana laws from the trusted attorneys at the Missouri DWI & Criminal Law Center.

-Missouri’s marijuana laws have undergone significant changes in the last few years.
+Missouri laws have undergone significant changes in the last few years.
 In 2014, Governor Jay Nixon signed the Missouri Medical Marijuana Bill into law, allowing those with persistent seizures to use CBD oil for treatment.
-The signing of this law set into motion what would be a series of groundbreaking Missouri marijuana laws.
+The signing of this law set into motion what would be a series of groundbreaking marijuana laws.

 On January 1, 2017, SB 491 was enacted, decriminalizing marijuana statewide.
 This reduced penalties for those in possession of up to 10 grams of marijuana.
 Under this law, a first offense carries the punishment of a class D Missouri misdemeanor, which can result in a fine ranging from $250-$1,000 with no risk of jail time.